simmypayyappillyvarghese/team-profile-dashboard/README.md

 ### Screenshots

-Below is the screenshot of CLI terminal with promnpts message:
+Below is the screenshot of CLI terminal with prompt message:

 ![Screenshot of CLI terminal](./dist/assets/images/Screenshot-teamprofile-CLI.png)